ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 <!-- 10 -->
 ### From Power BI, besides using a query, is there another way to get data from Business Central tables that don't have an associated page?
 For example, like the *Item Attributes Value Mapping* table.

-Ne.
-Not at this point.
+Číslo  Not at this point.

 <!-- 12 -->
 ### Are published queries faster to use than published pages?